the-xkcd-community/the-red-spider-project/Readme.md

 - `level_up`: An RPG-style lines-of-code counter which pops up a "level up" message when you pass a milestone in a programming language.
 Run with `-h` for help.
+- `fortune`: A command that randomly or specifically displays good
+  #xkcd IRC threads from a cache or the XKCDB website.

 The following commands are expected to be added soon.